On the Beach

 The Downs are ideal for picnics anywhere along their stretch from the east of the Island to the west.
 Brading Downs have views across to the Bay area to Luccombe Cliffs, and the inland rolling fields; Brighstone Downs are well worth a walk and you can go all the way from Carisbrooke to The Needles with a picnic in your backpack.
 Or park at Brighstone and walk up to the top of the pathways leading from the car park to the burial mounds on the top – amazing views.

 There’s also Ventnor Downs in the south, which are almost high enough to be a mountain, and Stenbury Downs that stretch from Ventnor to Godshill with views to each end of the Island.
-For a picnic excursion walk up from Viewpoint car park at Blackgang to the Pepperpot on St Catherine’s Down and then to the Hoy Memorial at the other end, and back, picnicking somewhere on the way.
+For a picnic excursion, walk up from Viewpoint car park at Blackgang to the Pepperpot on St Catherine’s Down and then to the Hoy Memorial at the other end, and back, stopping for a well-earned picnic break somewhere on the way.

-Wherever you decide to have your picnic or barbecue have a fabulous one, and, of course, be mindful of taking away all of your rubbish, especially barbecue trays, and recycling any debris.
+Wherever you decide to have your picnic or barbecue on the Isle of Wight, have a fabulous one, and, of course, be mindful of taking away all your rubbish, especially barbecue trays, and recycling any debris.
 Enjoy!